guillermooo/sublime-undocs/source/reference/commands.rst

 **previous_view_in_stack**
 	Switches to the view that was active before the most recently active view.
-	I don't think this is very clear or even true.
+..
+XXX I don't think this is very clear or even true.

 **select_all**
 	Select the view's content.